View Ruth Springer's Obituary on ReadingEagle.com and share memories

 |

-Ruth Elizabeth (Pennypacker) Springer, 99, of Lancaster, formerly of Reading, passed away peacefully on Saturday, February 8, 2020, in Green Hills Manor.
-She was the loving wife of the late Marvin “Whitey” Springer.
+Ruth Elizabeth (Pennypacker) Springer, 99, of Reading, passed away peacefully on Saturday, February 8, 2020 in Green Hills Manor.
+She was the loving wife of the late Marvin "Whitey" Springer.
 Born in Reading on June 14, 1920, Ruth was a daughter of the late Margaret (Gross) and Leo J. Pennypacker.
-She was employed with the former Western Electric and worked through the change to AT&T and then retired when the company was Lucent Technologies.
+She was employed with the former Western Electric and worked through the change to AT & T and the retired when the company was Lucent Technologies.
 Ruth loved to dance and care for her furry child, Booty, the cat.
-Surviving are two nieces, Patricia Forester and her husband, D. Michael; and Barbara Stryjak; and three nephews: Carl Pennypacker, Keith Pennypacker and Kenneth Pennypacker; several grandnieces and nephews; great-grandnieces and nephews; and many great-great-grandnieces and nephews.
-Also surviving is Ruth devoted friend, Marguerite “Peggy” Welsh.
-Mass of Christian Burial will be celebrated at 11:30 a.m. on Wednesday, February 12, 2020, in the Chapel of St. George at Gethsemane Cemetery, 3139 Kutztown Rd., Reading, PA 19605.
-Ruth will be entombed with her husband, Whitey, in the Mausoleum.
-Edward J. Kuhn Funeral Home Inc., West Reading, is honored to assist the family.
-The family would like to thank the staff of Green Hills Manor and Compassus Hospice for the loving care they provide Ruth in her final days.
+Surviving are two neices, Patricia Forester and her husband D. Michael and Barbara Stryjak and three nephews, Carl Pennypacker, Keith Pennypacker and Kenneth Pennypacker; several grandneices and nephews; great grandnieces and nephews and many great great grandnices and nephews.
+Also surviving is Ruth’s devoted friend, Marguerite "Peggy" Welsh.
+Mass of Christian Burial will be celebrated at 11:30am on Wednesday, February 12, 2020 in the Chapel of St. George at Gethsemane Cemetery, 3139 Kutztown Rd., Reading, PA 19605.
+Ruth will be entombed with her husband, Whitey in the Mausoleum.
+Edward J. Kuhn Funeral Home, Inc., West Reading is honored to assist the family.
+Ruth is predeceased by all of her siblings, Stanley G. Pennypacker, Leo A. Pennypacker, William C. Pennypacker and Grace H. Pennypacker.
+The family would like to thank the staff of Green Hills Manor and Compassus Hospice for the loving care they provided Ruth.
+Fond memories and condolences may be made at www.kuhnfuneralhomes.com